Register for our webinar

 If you are preparing for a technical interview, you must know the basic graph traversal techniques, as they are quite popular in software engineering technical interviews.
 In this article, we will discuss one such graph traversal algorithm — depth-first search (DFS).

 Many real-world problems are modeled with graphs.
-Hence, it is expected of software engineers and developers to have good command over graph traversal algorithms such as DFS and BFS.
+Hence, it is expected of software engineers and developers to have good command over graph traversal algorithms such as DFS and Breadth-first Search (BFS) algorithms.
 Graph traversal algorithms are the backbone of many other easy and complex graph algorithms.

 What Is Graph Traversal?